How to Use Batch Processing in Lightroom Classic

 You need to hit “Stop” button when you’re done.

 Next, we’ll use Adobe Bridge to apply the action to a multitude of images.
 Bridge is installed alongside Photoshop and is a great way to manage and organize your photos visually.
-Make sure you Photoshop running, as we will be back to using it momentarily.
+Make sure you leave Photoshop running, as we will be back to using it momentarily.

 Keep your adjustments general so they easily apply well to other photos.
 You can even batch captions and other file info.